 Omney

-Omney is an software as a service for trading and managing stock portfolio
+Omney is a software for trading and managing stock portfolio

 Project Type